Troubleshooting

 What you seeUndo Format is greyed out.

-What it meansEither the license is inactive, or there’s simply nothing to undo this session.
+What it meansEither the license is inactive, or there is nothing to undo this session.

-What to do nextActivate the license; otherwise note the undo history is per-session and resets when Excel reopens.
+What to do nextActivate the license; otherwise note the undo history is per-session.
 See Undo Format.

 What you seeRestore (Name Conversion) is greyed out.

-What it meansThe license is inactive, or there’s no in-memory conversion snapshot for this workbook.
+What it meansThe license is inactive, or there is no in-memory conversion snapshot for this workbook.

 What to do nextActivate the license; a snapshot exists only after a Flatten/Apply this session.
 See Restore.